Written by CorpsAfrica/Rwanda Volunteer Mr. Justin Nkunzimana

 “The purpose of life is not to be happy.
-It is to be useful, to be honourable, to be compassionate, to have it make some difference that you have lived and lived well.”
-Those words from Ralph Waldo Emerson kept revolving into my head since the COVID-19 pandemic first case registered in my country.
+It is to be useful, to be honorable, to be compassionate, to have it make some difference that you have lived and lived well.”
+Those words from Ralph Waldo Emerson kept revolving in my head since the COVID-19 pandemic first case registered in my country.
 It is a very serious issue the whole world is suffering from nowadays.
-To avoid it from coming into our rural area, community members have started adhering to guidelines that would help them such as avoiding handshaking, but some of them didn’t clearly understand the need to follow the guidelines by MOH and WHO.
+To avoid it from coming into our rural area, community members have started adhering to guidelines that would help them such as avoiding handshaking, but some of them didn’t clearly understand the need to follow the guidelines of the MOH and WHO.
 They thought it was rude to pass by your friend and not shake his or her hand.
-But as time goes, and after many meetings facilitated by the local leader and myself, the community has come to understand the seriousness of COVID-19 pandemic.
-From the many awareness meeting I conducted, the community is now adhering to frequent hands washings.
+But as time goes on, and after many meetings facilitated by the local leader and myself, the community has come to understand the seriousness of the COVID-19 pandemic.
+From the many awareness meetings I conducted, the community is now adhering to frequent hands washings.

 Now the most difficult hurdle was making them see reasons as to why they should find ways to wash their hands as often as possible even while many of them spend time in the main centers where they had no access to water.
 Many had agreed to wash their hands but only when they reach their homes late in the evenings.
 I had to think fast, I saw the danger my community was in.
 I had to take action.
 I and my colleagues, reported this to the country office and a day after, we were grateful because CorpsAfrica furnished each one of us with washing stations called Tippy-taps, locally known as Kandagira-Ukarabe.
 The community was so happy because they didn’t think that we would provide them a day after we promised them.
 In many community members’ words: “CorpsAfrica people are very caring and thoughtful.
 They are like a mother taking care of her family.”…